 A study in simplicity, the fireplace acts as the focal point in this room.
 It incorporates raw, weathered textures and colours, such as the stained pine of the mantel, the antiqued bronze of the sconces and the weathered copper of the weathervane.
 A wood pile beside the fire, wicker chairs and a wool blanket enhance the warm, rustic look.

-We can imagine many nights around the fire in the living room of this beautiful Muskoka cottage.
-Designer Michael Angus used paired elements — windows, sofas, coffee tables and stools — to bring a sense of symmetry and calm to the room.
-A cowhide rug and zebra print foot stools add a fun, modern edge to an otherwise traditional, rustic space.
+We can imagine spending many nights around the fire in the living room of this beautiful Muskoka cottage.
+Designer Michael Angus used paired elements — windows, sofas, coffee tables and stools — to create symmetry and a sense of calm in the room.
+A cowhide rug and zebra print footstools add a fun, modern edge to an otherwise traditional space.

 New French wallpaper is juxtaposed against the original log wall of the principal bedroom, creating a panelled effect.
 Designer Kate Thornley-Hall found the chest of drawers at an antique shop; the lamp “was once a dirty old dust-covered thing.”

 A daring mix of prints creates a casual, playful bedroom.

 An antique brass bed layered with a country quilt and tons of pillows is an inviting destination in designer Sarah Richardson’s holiday home.
 From polka-dots to paisley to floral and stripes, Sarah is a master at mixing unexpected textiles.

 Get more inspiration in our Country Bedrooms photo gallery.

 A wood-panelled ceiling, antlers on the wall and a wicker trunk used as a bedside table give this room a wilderness-inspired look.
 A succulent on the table enhances the outdoorsy vibe and zebra toys on the bed make the room kid-friendly.